Stock market today: More swerves hit Wall Street as Trump's "Liberation Day" nears

 Elon Musk's company is expected to report on Wednesday how many vehicles it delivered during the first three months of the year, and worries have grown about a potential backlash from customers.
 Protestors have been swarming Tesla showrooms due to anger about Musk's leading the U.S. government's efforts to cut spending.

-PVH jumped 16.4% after the company behind the Calvin Klein and Tommy Hilfiger brands reported a stronger profit for the latest quarter than analysts expected.
-It also said it plans to send $500 billion to shareholders this year through purchases of its own stock.
+PVH jumped 17.6% after the company behind the Calvin Klein and Tommy Hilfiger brands reported a stronger profit for the latest quarter than analysts expected.
+It also said it plans to send $500 million to shareholders this year through purchases of its own stock.

 In the bond market, Treasury yields sank immediately after a report said U.S. manufacturing activity contracted last month, breaking a two-month streak of growth.
 A separate report said U.S. employers were advertising slightly fewer job openings at the end of February than economists expected.